 About ADSL speeds

 ADSL is slower than both VDSL and Fibre broadband.
 Within the Chorus copper network, there are two varieties of ADSL, these are ADSL and ADSL2+.
 The big difference between the two is speed.
-For ADSL speeds, please visit Broadband plans.
+See our ADSL speed summary, on our Broadband plans page.

-If you can't get VDSL at your location, for faster speeds, or if you won't be able to get Fibre broadband for some time, you could consider Wireless Broadband.
+If you can't get VDSL at your location, for faster speeds, and if you won't be able to get Fibre broadband for some time, you could consider Wireless Broadband as a fast alternative.

 Find the best package for me